The-Zeitgeist-Movement/A3P/index.md

 ### CRYPTOCURRENCY PROTECTION
 Protecting the rights of Amerficans to own, trade and otherwise utilize cryptocurrencies on the global blockchain.

-### ENVIORNMENTAL PROTECTION
+### ENVIROMENTAL PROTECTION
 Supporting legislation and legislators who support climate change reform and economically beneficial projects to reverse and reduce human-driven impact on the ecology.

 The American NFT Political Action Committee (ANPAC) is a unique experiment in the political organizing space.

-Support pro-Cryptocurrency and pro-Ecology legislation while buying ERC20 tokens which will gradually increase in value ANPAC doesn't ask you tp "donate" your money.
+Support pro-cryptocurrency and pro-ecology legislation while buying ERC20 tokens which will gradually increase in value ANPAC doesn't ask you tp "donate" your money.
 Instead we offer you a stake in our mission by giving you a financial asset for your support.